macCesar/purgeTSS/README.md

 If you have any suggestions or enhancements, please make a PR.

 ## License
-ppurgeTSS is open-sourced software licensed under the MIT license.
+purgeTSS is open-sourced software licensed under the MIT license.